duckbillsecurity/EncodeCMD/README.md

 ## Description:
 This code encodes a command script using a substitution cipher.
 It generates a random lowercase alphabet table key for each letter in the English alphabet.
-Each key consists of a string of 6 lowercase letters, followed by the original letter enclosed in percentage signs, forming a unique string.
+Each key consists of a string of 6 lowercase letters forming a unique string.
 The code then reads an input file, converts it to lowercase, and substitutes each letter with its corresponding key value.
 Non-letter characters are left unchanged.
 The encoded message is then written to an output file along with the randomly generated key for each letter.
 The output file also includes a full encoded cmd file that can be used by the user.
 If the input file is not found, an error message is displayed, and the program exits.

 ## Input:
-The input file should be a text file with any arbitrary length and content, and must be located in the same directory as this script.
+The input file should be a text file with any arbitrary length and content.
 The name of the input file is specified at the top of the script.

 ## Output:
 The output file will be a text file containing the encoded message in the format of a Windows command script.
 The name